 Ivar and I also had a phone call before our meeting.
 In the phone call, he recommended me to ask Peter Cappelli for RA work, because his center “always had money” (it was part of the business school).
 Around that time, I also saw an interview with Peter in the Wharton magazine promoting his book Why Good People Can’t Get Jobs, but had not thought much of it.
 I contacted Peter and he got right back to me, and I was hired without much of a fuss.

 Peter has been the director of the Center for Human Resources, which is an employer version of the study of industrial relations, which would be the more labor-friendly version of it.
 During one of the many weekly conversations we had in my time there, he admitted that he would have liked to wear a Karl Marx shirt, and he was an admirer of John Maynard Keynes political economy.
 Being Peter’s research assistant was the best thing that could happen to me during my undergraduate studies, because I was paid for 20 hours a week, but worked much less than that, and it was entirely in the discretion of Peter what work I should contribute.
 I ended up learning most of the human resource and management literature, which is mostly focused on performance management, which somewhat bored me.
 Peter had some very kind words for me when he was interviewed after I got the Cooke-Oxford scholarship (Woodall 2015; Mupparapu 2015), which came about thanks to the then designated executive director of the Jack Kent Cooke Foundation, the Lincoln College, Oxford graduate Harold Levy.
+(I met Levy twice.
+He was the former chancellor of the New York public school system.
+He was trained as a lawyer and found his passion in education mid-career.
+His passion for low-income students to get into elite colleges is endless.
+After returning from Oxford, we learned of his ALS diseases and he unfortunately passed two years later.)

 Peter’s mentorship has been very instrumental in consolidating my interest in labor relations, and I got to know Arne Kalleberg, the premier labor sociologist (and collaborator with fellow Norwegian Ivar Berg, who together edited the volume on The Sourcebook of Labor Markets, where Peter also has an article), had commented on my papers and encouraged me in the inquiry of institutional analysis of labor relations.
 We met three more times, once when I visited the University of North Carolina when I was accepted there (he told me to go to Princeton), when he came for a talk to Princeton and coming to New York, where he was a fellow at the Russell Sage Foundation for that year to work on his latest book on Precarious Work.